egah/egah/README.md

 My name is **Epiphane EGAH**.
 Welcome 👋 to my profile.
 I'm a passionate individual with a keen interest in artificial intelligence (AI) technologies 💻 and statistics 📊, and I have a strong desire to learn.

-I hold a degree in statistics and have immersed myself in the captivating world of Machine Learning.
+I hold a degree in statistics and machine learning.
 My passion lies in turning data into opportunities, aiming to shape a prosperous future at the intersection of statistics and AI.

 ### IT Stacks
 <h4>Data Science</h4>